Citadel Securities: 2022–2024

 As of January 2022, the firm oversaw more than 2,000 listed securities.
 In August 2022, the firm opened an office in Tokyo and announced plans to launch US fixed income offerings there.
 By the end of 2022 Citadel Securities traded in over 35 countries, executed more than 20 percent of all US equity trades and also traded futures, options, currencies and Treasury bonds.
 The firm ended the year with $7.5 billion in revenue, which topped the company's previous record set the year prior.

+In December 2022, Citadel Enterprise Americas LLC signed a deal with Vornado Realty Trust and Rudin Management Co. to master lease a new $1.2 billion, 1500 ft office tower to be constructed on Park Avenue in Midtown Manhattan to serve as Citadel's new New York City headquarters to solidify access to deep pools of global capital as well as connectivity with Asian clientele.

-As of February 2023, the Hong Kong based subsidiary of Citadel Securities was designated as a Qualified Foreign Institutional Investor (QFII) by the Chinese government, giving the company more access to mainland China's bond and stock markets.
+As of February 2023, the Hong Kong-based subsidiary of Citadel Securities was designated as a Qualified Foreign Institutional Investor (QFII) by the Chinese government, giving the company more access to mainland China's bond and stock markets.
 In June 2023, Citadel Securities became active in corporate debt trading and introduced investment-grade trading to clients.

 In September 2023, the SEC initiated legal action against Citadel Securities, citing violations of Regulation SHO.
 The SEC found that, between 2015 and 2020, Citadel Securities mismarked millions of sell orders due to a coding error in their automated trading system, obstructing regulatory oversight.
 The firm agreed to a cease and desist order imposing a censure, a $7 million fine, and additional undertakings without admitting or denying the findings.

 In June 2024, Citadel Securities began trading Euro and Sterling interest-rate swaps.
 The firm grew its existing global rates team to support the expansion and also named Paris as its trading hub for European rates.
 In September 2024, Citadel Securities hired Jim Esposito, former co-head of global banking and markets at Goldman Sachs, as president.